jeffhuyghebaert/pax-republica/content/theme/timeline.md

   -
     date: ~30 PRE
     title: Fall of the Old Republic
-    description: For nearly 1000 years, the power and influence of the Republic had declined under a stagnant bureaucracy, olitical corruption, and demoralized citizenry.
+    description: For nearly 1000 years, the power and influence of the Republic had declined under a stagnant bureaucracy, political corruption, and demoralized citizenry.
 Following the end of the Jedi-Sith War, the Old Republic finally collapsed under its own weight, entering a period during which individual systems and worlds retreated into themselves, distancing from the galactic community.
   -
     date: 1 RE
     title: Galactic Republic Re-Established